wkrzywiec/wkrzywiec.github.io/content/posts/049_java-series-flatmap/index.md

 }
 ```

 A big plus for this approach is that after `flatMap()` we don't need to close the stream immediately.
-Instead, we can apply other operations on every object, like filtering, mapping, aggregating, etc. Which makes it cleaner and more efficient.
+Instead, we can apply other operations on every object, like filtering, mapping, aggregating, etc. Which is cleaner and more efficient.

-how java stream is processed and efficient

 ### Get value from nested Optional

 Apart from Java streams `flatMap()` method can be invoked on an `Optional` object.
-It's used to unwrap an `Optional` from inside another `Optional`.
+It's used to unwrap an `Optional` that is nested inside another `Optional`.

 Let's say that we've got the following record: